 Excellent and very personal service.
 Recommend them heartily!” – Raheela Salim

 “I cannot explain the deep relief you feel when your debt has disappeared.

 There are no real words to say thank you when you have been set free.” – Susan Yeo

 “I’m so glad I found CLB!
 For 15 years I was struggling in debt management and going nowhere.

 Thanks to CLB, I was completely freed from over £250,000 of debt in just one year!” – Luke Thomas

 “This changed my life!
-Consumer Law Barristers sorted all my debts and gave me back my life.
+CLB sorted all my debts and gave me back my life.
 I’ll be forever grateful.” – Mrs Thomas